MagneticSimulation/MicroMagnetic.jl/README.md

 ### Features

 - Supports classical spin dynamics and micromagnetic simulations.
+- An interactive web-based GUI for real-time visualization of magnetization dynamics.
 - Compatible with CPU and multiple GPU platforms, including NVIDIA, AMD, Intel, and Apple GPUs.
 - Supports both double and single precision.
 - Supports Monte Carlo simulations for atomistic models.